Health Care Proxy

 How can I obtain a Health Care Proxy Form?

-A health care proxy form is available by clicking here, also available to you from the Admitting, Integrated Care and Pastoral Care Departments.
-Our out-patient sites have access to offer one as well if requested.
+A health care proxy form is available by clicking here, also available to you from the Admitting, Integrated Care and Spiritual Care Departments.
+Our outpatient sites have access to offer one as well if requested.

 What should I do with a completed form?